-There are several existing and pending plans, studies, and guiding documents that set the framework for the Master Plan.
-In 2009, the City adopted a study for the North Nevada Avenue corridor.
-This current Master Plan will supersede the recommendations of the 2009 plan.
+There are several existing and pending plans, studies, and guiding documents that set the framework for the NNARMP.
 Together these documents will inform the City's land use decisions for the North Nevada Avenue corridor.

 City of Colorado Springs 2001 Comprehensive Plan (currently being updated)